-I'm a retired Legal Admin in Macomb County bordering St. Clair Co, Michigan.
+I'm a retired Legal Admin.
 I'm a cemetery walker who enjoys visiting local cemeteries to take headstone photos since Walking & Bending has improved my health & blood pressure to 117/70.
 I also take additional photos & focus on the older stones & Veteran's markers before they fade to preserve history for future generations.

 My favorite hobby is taking photo's of older headstones since it won't be long before they are unreadable, broken or plowed over.